Privacy Statement - Medical Panels Victoria

 Facsimile: (03) 8256 1550

-You can also make a complaint to the Commissioner for Privacy and Data Protection (if the complaint relates to our treatment of personal or sensitive information) or to the Health Services Commissioner (if it relates to our treatment of health information.)
+You can also make a complaint to the Office of the Victorian Information Commissioner (if the complaint relates to our treatment of personal or sensitive information) or to the Health Services Commissioner (if it relates to our treatment of health information.)

 GPO Box 5057 Melbourne 3001